 It was when David came out in confession that, to his astonishment, he was “surrounded with shouts of deliverance” (verse 7) among God’s penitent people.

-A strong evidence of revival power is when we get so fed up with our wretched excuses that we fall at the Lord’s feet, admit everything, and there discover new depths of his mercy and grace.
-This is especially compelling when our confessions become public, as that is appropriate.
+A strong evidence of revival power is when we get so fed up with our wretched excuses that we fall at the Lord’s feet, face into what we’ve been avoiding, and there discover new depths of his mercy for the undeserving.
+This is especially compelling when our confessions become public, as that may be appropriate.
 Consider this eyewitness account of revival in Korea from a missionary there in 1907:

 “Then began a meeting the like of which I had never seen before, nor wish to see again, unless in God’s sight it is absolutely necessary.
 Every sin a human being can commit was publicly confessed that night.
 Pale and trembling with emotion, in agony of mind and body, guilty souls, standing in the white light of their judgment, saw themselves as God saw them.
 Their sins rose up in all their vileness, till shame and grief and self-loathing took complete possession; pride was driven out, the face of man forgotten.
 Looking up to heaven, to Jesus whom they had betrayed, they smote themselves and cried out with bitter wailing: ‘Lord, Lord, cast us not away forever!’
 Everything else was forgotten, nothing else mattered.
 The scorn of men, the penalty of the law, even death itself seemed of small consequence, if only God forgave.
 We may have other theories of the desirability or undesirability of public confession of sin.
 I have had mine; but I know now that when the Spirit of God falls upon guilty souls, there will be confession, and no power on earth can stop it.”

 The Lord is moving in our own day too, and we are grateful.
-But we have not yet been laid hold of by this spirit of repentance.
-We are not yet consumed by this urgency to get right with God and with one another, however embarrassing it might be.
+But we are not yet consumed by this urgency to get right with God and with one another.
 We seldom hear such cries of repentance.

-But what if we break?
-What if the pent-up anguish of long-unconfessed sins gushes out in repentance before God and one another?
-We too will be “surrounded with shouts of deliverance,” and the blessing we are experiencing now will seem a mere prelude to the mighty outpouring God will send down.
+But what if our long-unconfessed sins gush out in repentance before God and one another?
+We too will be “surrounded with shouts of deliverance” under the mighty outpouring of revival God will send down.